 Each of this prototype's specifics could be expanded by other CSCL efforts with family resemblances to it.
-The VMT Project illustrates one typical approach to CSCL, but it has differences from other current or future instances.
-To extend from this example, synchronous text chat can be replaced by asynchronous discussions, perhaps increasing reflection but lessening the flow of thinking together.
+Synchronous text chat can be replaced by asynchronous discussions, perhaps increasing reflection but lessening the flow of thinking together.
 Other knowledge domains can be supported with appropriate tools and curriculum.
 The role of computers in collaborative knowledge building can switch from communication medium to face-to-face workspace or embodied virtual reality.
 The after-school math club can grow to international networking, bringing different cultures together.
 CSCL environments can include scientific models, simulations or artistic media.
 They can be supported with feedback and analytics of the interaction for student awareness, teacher overview and researcher analysis.

-The following consideration of several evocative papers in ijCSCL suggests possible dimensions for fruitful advances in the scope of CSCL from a focus on the micro-level interaction within small groups of students.
-This could lead to a growing family of theories, research projects and institutional interventions resembling each other in various ways and all pursuing the underlying CSCL vision.
+The following consideration of several evocative papers in ijCSCL suggests possible dimensions for fruitful advances in the scope of CSCL from a focus on the microlevel interaction within small groups of students.